 While non-compete and non-solicitation clauses do come up in Vietnamese drafting, there is currently no certainty about their enforceability or legality.
 Interpretation will therefore depend on the specific litigation of such clauses and will be subject to the reading of the Vietnamese labour courts, which generally tend to rule in favour of the employee and against the solicited competitive restriction.

-Minority shareholders’ interests are protected by (a) contractually agreed reserved matters (negotiated on a case-by-case basis, and usually contained in the shareholders’ agreements), and (b) statutory provisions relating to the protection of minority rights.
+Minority shareholders’ interests are protected by (i) contractually agreed reserved matters (negotiated on a case-by-case basis, and usually contained in the shareholders’ agreements); and (ii) statutory provisions relating to the protection of minority rights.